leaselabsco/test-engineer/README.md

 ### Complete all 5 steps above having each feature operational

-**NOTE: For all 5 steps above, exhibit the various types of techniques and practices you would use to accomplish each step.**
+**NOTE:** For all 5 steps above, exhibit the various types of techniques and practices you would use to accomplish each step.
+The completion of this goal can be accomplished many ways.
+Put foward your best effort.
+This assessment is meant to get an idea of how a backend engineer would choose to build this based on their experience.

+  - You do not necessarily need any additional external tools other than the chosen the http/rest API client library gem
+  - You can write everything you need to, using Ruby.
+  - You are not subject to only what is asked.
+Add anything you need to make the solution more complete.
+  - Update the base app if needed.
+Make your external app well-rounded.
+  - Think about things like "What if 50 different external apps would connect to the base app?"

 ### Completion and Delivery
 You can clone or fork this repo.
-When complete, email a link to submissions@leaselabs.com
+All files code and submit can exists within the 2 applications.
+When complete, email a link to submissions@leaselabs.com.
+Please submit the following:

+ - your updated gamelibrary app
+ - your new mygames app

-**MIT License - Open Source** We have created this test as a simple assessment for backend-end developers.
+**MIT License - Open Source** We have created this test as an assessment for backend-end developers.
 If anyone else finds this useful, it's available for you to use anyway you like.